uoe-agents/task-assignment-robotic-warehouse/README.md

 ```
 # Heuristic

-The environment also provides a pre-defined heuristic to use as a baseline.
-The heuristic logic for processing orders works similarly to a First in First out queuing system, where the closest available AGV is assigned the first order in the queue.
-The AGVs then travel towards the requested shelf using the A* path-finder.
-Once the AGV loads the shelf it transports it to the closest delivery location.
-Pickers are distributed in zones in the warehouse and travel to execute load/unload actions whenever AGVs reach target locations.
-Once an AGV loaded a shelf it travels towards the closest delivery location to execute a delivery.
+The environement also provides a pre-defined heuristic to use as a baseline.
+The heuristic logic is for processing orders works similar to a First in First out queuing system, where the closest available AGV and Picker are assigned the first oreder in the queue.
+The agents than travel towards the requested shelf using the A* path-finder.
+Once the AGV loaded the shelf it transports it to the closest delivery location and back to the closest empty shelf locaiton.

 The logic for running one heuristics episode can be found in `tarware/heuristic.py` and an example of running the heuristic on a tiny version of the environment can be found in `scripts/run_heuristic.py` and executed with the following command: